 Does the Filter Need Cleaning or Replacing?

-Replacing the bag is a great opportunity to check your Henry’s filters.
+Replacing the bag is a great opportunity to check and clean your Henry’s filters.
 Remove as much dirt or dust as possible using your hands (wear gloves) or a soft brush, as water could cause damage.
 If the filter is too clogged with dirt, then you’ll need to buy a replacement.

 Step 3: Replace With a New Bag